Awarded Best Small Showroom and Best in Show at NeoCon 2019 by IIDA and Contract Magazine

 At the start of each project, we work with our clients set the tone.
 We asked Hightower to define three words.
-Co founder Natalie Hartkopf and Marketing Director Jessica Ahlering came back to us with varmt välkommen (Swedish for 'warm welcome'), linger, and unexpected.
+Founder, Natalie Hartkopf, and Marketing Director, Jessica Ahlering, came back to us with varmt välkommen (Swedish for 'warm welcome'), linger, and unexpected.
 Hightower wanted guests to feel welcomed and at home, even during the chaos of NeoCon.
-We set to create a variety of moments to sit and rest your feet after walking the 4 million square foot Chicago Merchandise Mart all day.
-We designed a bar to grab a drink from and invited people to charge their phones and sit with friends for a moment of reprieve.
+We set to create a variety of moments to sit and rest tired feet after walking the 4 million square foot Chicago Merchandise Mart all day.
+The bar, designed to feel more like a kitchen where friends would sit and drink late into the evening did just that.

 “An entire showroom full of goodness.” –Design Milk

-From day 1, every selection aimed at a warm, welcoming & intimate experience so visitors would linger, immersed in Hightower’s unique experience.
+The goal was for visitors to linger, immersed in Hightower’s unique experience.
 There are so many amazing furniture details one would not see had guests not been invited to stop and enjoy the space.